 - Employee exemptions for both minimum wage and overtime rules.

 - Employee exemptions that apply only to overtime.

 If an employee is under 20 years of age, their hourly wage cannot be less than $4.25 for the first 90 consecutive calendar days of their employment.
 This includes both days they have worked and days that they were off.
-Any employer that does not follow FLSA minimum wage rules may face monetary fines and potentially imprisonment depending on the severity of the violation.
+Any employer who does not follow FLSA minimum wage rules may face monetary fines and potential imprisonment depending on the severity of the violation.